cirosantilli/algorithm-cheat/beauty.md

 ### FPTAS

-1/0 knapasack can be solved in polynomial time in $n$ and $\epsilon$ if solutions that are $1 - \epsion$ of the optimum are acceptable.
+1/0 knapsack can be solved in polynomial time in $n$ and $\epsilon$ if solutions that are $1 - \epsion$ of the optimum are acceptable.

 <http://en.wikipedia.org/wiki/FPTAS>